What are the main advantages and disadvantages of Net Promoter Score (NPS)?

 However, we can’t biasedly say NPS score is absolutely a perfect metric to gauge your customer experience.
 It comes with its fair share of limitations and advantages.
 We’ll first talk about its advantages and move on to its disadvantages later in this post.
 So, without waiting further, let’s read on…

 There are loads of reasons why the NPS score holds a soft spot in maintaining customer satisfaction.
-For example:
+Here are the pros of NPS:

 1. Simplicity at its Best